 If you are suffering from any issues with pain, tension, injury or stress, myofascial release can help you.
-Dean is an expert in myofascial release and works from a clinic on the North Shore, Auckland.
-Deans aim is not only to release the fascia but also to help you to be able to maintain it by teaching you myofascial release exercises, so you can have the tools to stay pain, tension and stress free.
+Dean is an expert in myofascial release, working from his clinic on the North Shore, Auckland.
+Dean’s aim is not only to release the fascia, but also to help you maintain comfort by teaching you myofascial release exercises, so you too can have the tools to stay pain, tension, and stress free.

 Fascia is dubbed the largest organ in the body, connecting every part of the body by wrapping and penetrating all muscles and organs.
 Fascia is predominantly made from collagen and elastin, and you may have seen fascia as it is the thin white film that wraps around meat.

 One of the most life-changing effects of myofascial release is pain relief.
 And can help any type of pain including, back problems, neck and shoulder injuries, joint disorders, bad posture, headaches and migraines.
 Myofascial release is also very beneficial for injury prevention and treatment, whether you are a high-performance athlete or someone who wants to be able to perform day to day activities pain-free.